 [A recent 'special event' in-app event created by Domino's]

-Clicking on the event card will take you to the event details page which provides a more detailed description of the event, which can be shared with others and the user can also set up a notification from the App Store when the event starts.
+Clicking on the event card will take you to the event details page which provides a more detailed description of the event, which can be shared with others and users can also set up a notification from the App Store to be alerted when the event starts.

 How can in-app events benefit your app?

 By creating an in-app event, you are generating a more immersive experience for your users.
 Not only that, utilising this in-app feature can benefit your app by:

 Attracting and reaching new users to download your app